- Welcome to the Road Junky Festival of Creativity – you’re now booked to come.

 +420 380 311 515

-They know that there are foreigners who are coming to Malonty!
-It’s about 15 euros and for sure you will be able to share the journey with someone else..
+They speak just a litle English but they know that there are foreigners who are coming to Malonty!
+It’s about 15 euros and probably you will be able to share the journey with someone else..

 If you are driving check directions at the bottom of the page.